LIOHN/liohn.github.io/_posts/2021-12-15-anaconda-webinar-notes.md

 image: future22.png
 ---

-# Anaconda's Webinar on 2022 Predictions: What’s Next in Data Science, AI, and ML
-In this article I refined my webinar notes into a piece of writing that I and others can revisit.

 In a bid to stay up-to-date with the latest developments in the field of AI, I attended a webinar organised by [Anaconda](https://www.anaconda.com/).
 In this webinar I joined Peter Wang, Co-Founder and CEO at Anaconda, Christine Doig, Director of Innovation for Personalized Experiences at Netflix, Soumith Chintala, Research Engineer at Meta AI Research and Chris Albon Director of Machine Learning at Wikimedia Foundation as they discussed their journeys through their AI/ML/DS careers and what 2022 holds for these fields.

+In this article I refined my webinar notes into a piece of writing that I and others can revisit.

 Here's what I learnt:

-# How far we've come
+## What’s Next in Data Science, AI, and ML: How far we've come
 DS and ML have grown more mainstream, but it wasn't long ago that you would be considered a wizard if you developed a new machine learning algorithm and wrote a scientific article on it.
 The bar to make an impact was very low.
 Now everyone will have heard of, seen or used ML, and right now in industry numerous models are being managed and running continuously at scale, in production every day.
 On the scientific side you will see more algorithms being developed too.